teancom/codex/aws.md

 ```
 $ jumpbox -v
+jumpbox v49
 ```

 In order to have the dependencies for the `bosh_cli` we need to create a user.
 Also a convenience method at the end will prompt for git configuration that will be useful when we are generating Genesis templates later.

-Using named accounts provides auditing (via the `sudo` logs), and isolation (people won't step on each others toes on the filesystem) and customization (everyone gets to set their own prompt / shell / $EDITOR / etc.).
+Also, ussing named accounts provides auditing (via the `sudo` logs), and isolation (people won't step on each others toes on the filesystem) and customization (everyone gets to set their own prompt / shell / $EDITOR / etc.).

 Let's add a user with `jumpbox useradd`: